asseco-pst/watch-your-language/async.md

 1. First enters into the stack
 2. Then goes to the WebAPI
 3. Then the callback goes to the callback queue
-4. And finally in pushed on the stack to be printed in the console.
+4. And finally in pushed on the stack when it gets empty

 <br>